The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Results

-This justifies our use of these systems as reservoirs and the application of the capacity measures above.
-For the linear reservoir in eqn. (\ref{eqn:linear_reservoir}), the long time limit solution is
+This justifies our use of these systems as reservoirs and the application of the memory measures defined above.

-from which we see that linear reservoirs may be used to approximate linear functions of the input signal, and that their properties will depend on the eigenvalues of $A$.
-A natural measure in which to demonstrate extensive scaling is thus the memory capacity $\tau_n$.
-In \cite{white2004short,hermans2010memory} it was noted that an extensive memory capacity was obtained for reservoirs with eigenvalues lying on a vertical line in the negative half plane, \emph{i.e.,} eigenvalues of the form $\lambda_{n, \pm} = -\gamma \pm i n \Delta \omega$ for $n\in \{0 \dots N\}$.
-The resulting trajectories of the system can be implementing a truncated Fourier transform with cut-off $\omega_c = N\Delta \omega$ and base frequency $\Delta \omega$.
-The exponential window, $e^{-\gamma\tau}$ indicates that this will be successful for an interval $0\le \tau\le 1/\gamma$ and that the base frequency $\Delta\omega$ should be on the same order as $\gamma$.
+From the solution in eqn.~\eqref{eq:linear_solution}, we observe that linear reservoirs generate linear functions of the input signal, and that their properties will depend on the eigenvalues of $A$.
+We thus examine the scaling of the total linear memory $\tau_\epsilon$ using spectral techniques.
+In \cite{white2004short,hermans2010memory}, it was noted that an extensive total memory was obtained for reservoirs with eigenvalues lying on a vertical line in the negative half plane, {i.e.,} eigenvalues of the form $\lambda_{n, \pm} = -\gamma \pm i n \Delta \omega$ for $n\in \{0 \dots N\}$.
+As shown in the supplemental material, the solution to eqn.~\eqref{eq:lrcqqdot} depends on linear combinations of the integrals $\int_0^\infty d\tau \,e^{\lambda_{n,\pm}\tau} u(t-\tau)$.
+For the values of $\lambda_{n,\pm}$ above, this can be interpreted as calculating a local Fourier transform of the input.
+The frequencies $\textrm{Im}(\lambda_{n,\pm}) = \pm n\Delta \omega$ are evenly spaced with largest frequency $ N\Delta \omega$ and smallest frequency $\Delta \omega$.
+The exponential window, $e^{-\gamma\tau}$ applies a cutoff in time on the interval $0\le \tau\le 1/\gamma$.
+This means that in order to not experience interference with previous time windows, we should set the lowest frequency, $\Delta\omega$ to be on the same order as $\gamma$.
+Further details on this correspondence are given in the supplemental material (section VIII.
+Solution of LRC Circuits).